IC-OG/ICOrderbook/README.md

 ICOrderbook is an order matching engine module for the development of Dex, in Motoko language.

-To develop orderbook Dex on IC, an order matching engine is necessary for order management and order matching.
+To develop an orderbook Dex on the IC, an order matching engine is necessary for order management and order matching.
 The Matching Engine takes orders as an input, matches them and produces trades as an output.
 ICOrderbook implements a price-time priority matching algorithm (FIFO): orders are first ranked according to their price; orders of the same price are then ranked depending on when they were entered.

 ICOrderbook supports various order types like limit orders (LMT), market orders (MKT), Fill-And-Kill orders (FAK), Fill-Or-Kill orders (FOK).

-ICOrderbook module is the core of Dex, it is reusable and lowers the barrier for Dex developers.
+ICOrderbook module is the core of the Dex, it is reusable and lowers the barrier for Dex developers.

 ## How it works

-The matching engine makes a difference between incoming orders and book orders.
+The matching engine defines the difference between incoming orders and book orders.
 Strictly speaking, an incoming order is an order that is in the process of being entered, and a book order is an order that is in the order book already.

 ![Matching engine](deswap-2.jpg)